IVG12377/From-Chaos-to-Clarity/README.md

-# Client Strategy Engagement: Scaling Operations with Data-Driven Process Design
-**From Chaos to Clarity**

-This repository showcases a simulated consulting engagement modeled on real-world strategy challenges faced by professional services firms undergoing rapid growth.
-It is designed to demonstrate practical expertise across business analysis, project management, and data-driven storytelling — using tools like Excel, Power BI, and SQL to bridge strategy and execution.
+# From Chaos to Clarity: A Strategy & Data Analytics Consulting Case Study

+Welcome to **From Chaos to Clarity**, a self-directed consulting simulation built from a real-world interview scenario with SEI (Systems Evolution Inc).
+This project demonstrates how structure, data, and strategy can transform ambiguity into actionable insights and client-ready recommendations.

 ---

+## 🎯 Project Objectives

+- Translate a vague business challenge into a structured consulting engagement
+- Apply project management (PMP) frameworks to scope, plan, and manage work
+- Perform business-relevant data analysis to support decision-making
+- Develop strategic insights using consulting methodologies
+- Deliver professional-grade, client-facing outputs

+---

-## 🧭 Project Overview
+## 🧭 Engagement Flow

 ### Client Context
 The client is a mid-sized professional services firm seeking to scale its delivery operations while maintaining excellence in service quality and employee engagement.
 Recent growth has outpaced their internal processes, resulting in operational ambiguity, inconsistent decision-making, and unclear accountability across teams.